jkeam/reduxsauce/README.md

 1. `createReducer` - declutter reducers for readability and testing
 1. `createTypes` - DRY define your types object from a string
+1. `createActions` - builds your Action Types and Action Creators at the same time

 _More coming soon..._